MajorFemi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The eleventh script deletes all the regular files (not the directories) with .js extension that are in the current directory and all its subfolders.

+The twelveth script counts the number of directories and sub-directories in the current diretory